Elastifile/elastifile-provisioner-csi/docs/examples.md

 * `../deploy/deploy-plugin.sh` - deploys the provisioner plugin

-* `create-pod.sh` - creates a pod, takes pod manifest as an optional argument
+* `create-job.sh` - creates a pvc and a job that consumes the pvc and writes some data

-Demonstrates how to create a pod and mount volume provisioned by ECFS plugin
+Demonstrates how to create a job and mount volume provisioned by ECFS plugin

+* `create-restore-job.sh` - creates a snapshot on an existing volume, restores it to a new volume, then writes to a new file while reading fom an existing one

+Demonstrates how to create a volume based on an existing snapshot, and

 * `deploy-plugin-create-pod.sh` - calls `deploy-pugin.sh`, followed by `create-pod.sh`